daypack-dev/daypack-lib/README.md

 # Daypack

-Lazy bruteforcing automatic task scheduling library and frontend
+Daypack is a lazy bruteforcing automatic personal task scheduler

 This repo contains the core scheduling engine of Daypack `daypack_lib`, and the cli frontend `daypc`.
 Other frontends (e.g. Electron, web) are underway.

+`daypack_lib` was primarily developed for personal task scheduling (or day planning), but we are exploring its use in more general scheduling scenarios as well, e.g. computational tasks scheduling

 ## Goal